Frequently Asked Questions

 Of course!
 We know that your visit to Atlanta is a special time for you to experience U.S. culture, and we encourage you to explore.
 While we will arrange for group outings to points of interest in and around Atlanta, including trips to our large outlet shopping malls and an Atlanta Braves baseball game, you will have most evenings and some weekends free to shop, visit tourist attractions, or participate in other activities, such as the Touch the Earth program through the Student Recreation Center.
 There are numerous malls in and around Atlanta, so you will have plenty of places to shop on your own, too!

 Before or after the program dates (July 1 – August 1), you are welcome to travel on your own.
 Atlanta’s airport is a Delta hub, with flights to major cities like Miami, New York City, Washington, D.C., Chicago, and Los Angeles.
-Please know that if you choose to stay in Atlanta after the program ends, you will have to find your own accommodation, as the GSU Commons will not be available.
+Please know that if you choose to stay in Atlanta after the program ends, you will have to find your own accommodation, as on-campus housing will not be available after August 1.
 Should you need assistance with booking airline or bus tickets to other cities, or help with purchasing tickets to other attractions, please let us know.
 We’re happy to help you!

 Sure!
-Please contact Amanda Roshan-Rawaan at firstname.lastname@example.org to inquire about contacting previous students.
+Please contact the Office of International Initiatives at firstname.lastname@example.org to inquire about contacting previous students.

 A lot of our previous students have the same concern as you.
 Our experienced professors are conscious of the language levels in their classrooms and they are happy to adjust the class pace to help you maximize your learning.

 The Summer Institute classes meet Monday through Friday.
-There are two blocks of classes: the morning classes are from 10:00am to 12:20pm, and the afternoon classes are from 2:00pm to 4:20pm.
+There are two blocks of classes: morning classes and afternoon classes (schedules will be posted in the spring).
 Attendance at all classes is required.